 The Company's major market risk exposure is to changing interest rates.
 The Company's policy is to manage interest rates through the use of a combination of fixed and floating rate debt.
+The

-The Company uses interest rate swap contracts to manage its exposure to fluctuations in interest rates on its floating-rate debt, substantially all of which is based on LIBOR.
+Company uses interest rate swap contracts to manage its exposure to fluctuations in interest rates on its floating-rate debt, substantially all of which is based on LIBOR.
 At December 31, 1998, the Company had effectively capped its interest rate exposure at approximately 7% on approximately \$4.7 million of its floating rate debt through 2008.
 See Note 6 to the Financial Statements of TREX Company, LLC appearing elsewhere in this Prospectus.

-As part of the Reorganization, the Company will make the LLC Distribution of approximately \$11.3 million to certain of its members.
-A portion of the net proceeds of the Offering will be used to pay approximately \$6.9 million of the LLC Distribution.
-The Company will fund the balance of the LLC Distribution of approximately \$4.4 million from drawings under its revolving credit facility.
-The amount of the LLC Distribution and the amount of the net proceeds of the Offering to be applied in respect thereof are subject to adjustment based on the Company's actual taxable income from January 1, 1999 through the date of the LLC Distribution.
+As part of the Reorganization, the Company will make the LLC Distribution of approximately \$12.2 million to certain of its members.
+A portion of the net proceeds of the Offering will be used to pay approximately \$4.7 million of the LLC Distribution.
+The Company will fund the balance of the LLC Distribution of approximately \$7.5 million from cash on hand and drawings under its credit facility.
+The estimated amount of the LLC Distribution will be paid not later than the date of consummation of the Offering.
+The amount of the LLC Distribution and the amount of the net proceeds of the Offering to be applied in respect thereof are subject to adjustment based on the Company's actual taxable income from January 1, 1999 through the Reorganization date of April 7, 1999.
 See "Certain Transactions--Reorganization."

 Expansion of the Company's production capacity will require significant capital expenditures.
 The Company currently estimates that its aggregate capital requirements in 1999 and 2000 will total approximately \$23.8 million, of which approximately \$20.3 million is expected to be incurred in 1999 and approximately \$3.5 million in 2000.
 Capital expenditures will be used primarily for the construction and equipping of the Company's new manufacturing facility, which will be located near Reno, Nevada and which the Company expects to begin production in the fourth quarter of 1999.
-The Company believes that the net proceeds of the Offering, together with cash on hand, cash flow from operations and borrowings expected to be available under the Company's credit agreements and construction loan for the new facility, will provide sufficient funds to enable the Company to expand its business as currently planned for at least the next 12 months.
+The Company believes that cash on hand, cash flow from operations and borrowings expected to be available under the Company's credit agreements and construction loan for the new facility will provide sufficient funds to enable the Company to expand its business as currently planned for at least the next 12 months.
 The actual amount and timing of the Company's future capital requirements may differ materially from the Company's estimate depending on the demand for Trex and new market developments and opportunities.
 The Company may determine that it is necessary or desirable to obtain financing for such requirements through bank borrowings or the issuance of debt or equity securities.
 Debt financing would increase the leverage of the Company, while equity financing may dilute the ownership of the Company's stockholders.
 There can be no assurance as to whether, or as to the terms on which, the Company will be able to obtain such financing.

-Year 2000 Compliance
+Year 2000 Issue